-This is seriously the best trampoline I’ve ever had.
+This is seriously the best rectangle trampoline I’ve ever had (and best trampoline, period!)
 It’s also the safest trampoline I could find!
 The safety net enclosure is great.
 We don’t have the basketball hoop attachment version but I wish we did.
 I debated that feature when purchasing and we actually ended up pulling over an old standalone basketball goal next to the trampoline so our kids can play and I wish I’d just bought the one that included it!

-The main reason I made the decision to purchase this specific trampoline is due to the rectangle trampoline design, which is something you see less often than a standard circle trampoline or even a large square trampoline.
+The main reason I made the decision to purchase the Skywalker rectangle trampoline is due to its specific design, which is something you see less often than a standard circle trampoline or even a large square trampoline.
 One of the main reasons to get a rectangle is because there’s so much extra space for jumping!
 It’s also great for kids who are in gymnastics to practice cartwheels and flips safely.

 This trampoline was a gift for my oldest daughter for Christmas.
 She is a gymnast so I wanted to be sure to find a trampoline large enough for her to do flips and practice her skills with and the rectangular shape has been PERFECT.
 She is now almost 10 years old and still jumps almost daily and still has plenty of space to do her roundoff backhand springs.

 My husband was pretty anti-trampoline until I found this one.
-Another huge perk of the rectangular shape is that it is much easier to have set up in the corner of our yard, out of the clear line of sight and in a space that doesn’t take away from our backyard vibe.
+Another great thing about the rectangular shape is that it is much easier to have set up in the corner of our yard, out of the clear line of sight and in a space that doesn’t take away from our backyard vibe.
 We have it set up beside the corner of our fence and it fits perfectly!